M10 tank destroyer: Production

 1,413 M10A1s, including the 300 hulls manufactured in January 1944, and 724 M10s were eventually converted into M36 tank destroyers.

 Armament

 Primary

-The M10 tank destroyer used an M4A2 medium tank chassis (M10A1s used an M4A3 chassis) with an open-topped manually traversed turret mounting the 3-inch gun M7, in the M5 mount.
-The M7 gun weighed 1,990 pounds.
+The M10 tank destroyer had an open-topped manually traversed turret mounting the 3-inch gun M7 in the M5 mount.
 The gunner stood or sat on the left side of the gun, and aimed it using the M51 or M70G telescope.
 An M12A4 panoramic telescope was also provided on the right side of the turret for indirect fire use.
 The M10 carried 54 rounds of 3-inch ammunition, 48 of which were stowed in four racks in the sponsons, and 6 rounds in the upper rear of the turret.
 For combat use, the 3-inch Gun M7 could fire five types of ammunition: